 Paul is a contributing writer to the New York Times Magazine, where he has written extensively about education, parenting, poverty, and politics.
 His writing has also appeared in the New Yorker, the Atlantic, GQ, and Esquire, and on the op-ed page of the New York Times.
+He is a speaker on topics including education, parenting, equity, and student success.

 He has worked as an editor at the New York Times Magazine and Harper’s Magazine and as a reporter and producer for the public-radio program “This American Life.”
 He was the founding editor of Open Letters, an online magazine.